 While top-line results are influenced by economic conditions, managers play a greater role in determining bottom-line performance.
 Sales and the product mix have a significant impact on earnings, but there are other factors.
 For instance, efficient operations, supported by, say, lean manufacturing techniques, are necessary to support margins.
 Movements in the commodities markets drive input costs up and down, but managers have sway here, too, given their ability to lock in prices for raw materials over a particular duration.

-Most of the Funeral companies under our review pay a regular quarterly dividend and have the ability to implement annual increases.
-Above-average dividend yields are common, and limited partnerships, paying out investment income, often have the biggest.
+Most of the funeral companies under our review pay a regular quarterly dividend and have the ability to implement annual increases.
+Above-average dividend yields are common, and limited partnerships, paying out investment income, often have the most generous payouts.
 There is substantial debt in the industry, somewhat pressuring finances, but cash flow is usually sufficient to cover both the maintenance of ongoing operations and the distribution to stockholders.